 An AMEC representative was on site to observe the start of the construction and to provide training for the MPMC personnel responsible for the construction monitoring.
 AMEC provided periodic visits throughout the construction season up to the end of August to verify that the materials and construction methodology satisfied the specifications.
-Starting at the end of August an AMEC representative provided full daytime coverage for construction monitoring, reporting, material sampling and testing, and instrumentation reading.
+From the end of August to the completion of construction activities, an AMEC representative provided full daytime coverage for construction monitoring, reporting, material sampling and testing, and instrumentation reading.

-MPMC performed all related earthwork construction for Zone U (Upstream fill), Zone T (Transition) and Zone C (NAG Rock Shell).
-Material placement and related earthwork construction for Zone S and Zone F were completed by Peterson Contracting Ltd (Peterson).
-Prior to the end of August MPMC monitored daily construction, issued daily reports, sampled materials, and conducted instrumentation data gathering.
-AMEC reviewed daily reports, performed laboratory test on the provided samples, reviewed provided instrumentation data, and conducted site visits during critical staged of construction and at minimum on a monthly basis.
+MPMC performed all related earthwork construction for Zone U (upstream fill), Zone T and Zone C. Material placement and related earthwork construction for Zone S and Zone F were completed by Peterson Contracting Ltd (Peterson).
+AMEC reviewed daily reports, performed laboratory test on the provided samples, reviewed provided instrumentation data, and conducted site visits during critical stages of construction and at minimum on a monthly basis.